Questfall/docs/moderation/rewards and punishments.md

 # Rewards and Punishments

-Energy reward is unique for each type of moderation:
+Silver reward is unique for each type of moderation:

 * Witness +10/0
 * Approve 0/-20